zheskett/ssd-dbms/README.md

 `select <proposition1>; [<proposition2>; ...] <table_name>`

 Selects records from the database that satisfy the given propositions.

+#### Propositions

 Each proposition should be in the format:

 `<attribute_name> <operator> <value>`